-1 , Progression into education or training or sustainable work in priority sectors 10 Measured by provider reported to LLEP via Verto / 1/4ly update reports Achievement of a qualification in literacy, numeracy or digital (if not already achieved) 10 Measured by provider reported to LLEP via Verto / 1/4ly update reports Programme evaluation / impact report 1 Measured by provider reported to LLEP via Verto / 1/4ly update reports Production of case studies 5 Submission dates tbc Please outline whether the intervention will be targeted Who will be affected by the intervention?
+Progression into education or training or sustainable work in priority sectors 10 Measured by provider reported to LLEP via Verto / 1/4ly update reports Achievement of a qualification in literacy, numeracy or digital (if not already achieved) 10 Measured by provider reported to LLEP via Verto / 1/4ly update reports Programme evaluation / impact report 1 Measured by provider reported to LLEP via Verto / 1/4ly update reports Production of case studies 5 Submission dates tbc Please outline whether the intervention will be targeted Who will be affected by the intervention?
 Will the impact be positive or negative?
 Please explain.
-(Max 100 words) Interventions will be targeted to those young people aged 16-24 who are NEET or at risk of being NEET which can be through a school or local authority referral.
-This will be a positive impact as it will address several areas; targeted engagement of a specific disengaged group of young people who may have 'fallen through the cracks' in the education system lack of access to quality guidance on education and careers pathways lack quality of 121 support where their complex needs create barriers to engagement high quality interaction with employers in growth areas with opportunities for work experience, training or employment positive effect on mental health and wellbeing including signposting to support services if identified as beneficial Please identify how the intervention supports sustainable economic growth, social inclusion, wellbeing and environmental sustainability.
-This programme supports economic growth by being aligned to more buoyant and stable industry sectors and therefore developing an additional talent pipeline for these businesses.
-It will create an insight into these sectors which will widen the horizons of these young people and directly connect them with employers helping to nurture a relationship to aide an informed entry into the world of work or training for the beneficiaries.
-Employers will have direct access to these young people who, with the right support, will have an understanding of the sectors, employers and opportunities available.
-Young people on programme will have improved social mobility and social capital by being actively engaged in teaching and learning activities that specifically develop their resilience and personal effectiveness through engagement with a range of professionals and the local business community.
-The programme will also take account of the young persons wellbeing and mental health as this also a key factor of a positive engagement and on-programme experience.
-The me will need to take account of this and be able to recognise and support young ith mental health and wellbeing with sound advice and guidance.
-Please explain any criteria that should be considered as part of this intervention Financial Case Demonstrate adequate consideration of costs and funding strategy.
+(Max 100 words) being NEET which can be positive impact as it will an an argument as it will are targeted engaged have 'fallen through lack of access to lack quality of 12' engagement high quality interate experience, training e through a school or local anddress several areas; nent of a specific disengaged gh the cracks' in the education quality guidance on education are their complementation with employers in growing or employment mental health and wellbeing n and careers pathways Please identify how the intervention supports sustainable economic growth, social inclusion, wellbeing and environmental sustainability. industry sectors and ther businesses.
+It will create an insight in people and directly connean informed entry into the Employers will have directly and understanding of Young people on programactively engaged in teach and personal effectivene local business community.
+The programme will also to these sectors which will will ect them with employers help world of work or training for the sectors, employers and mme will have improved socioning and learning activities the sectors through engagement with y. iden the horizons of these young bing to nurture a relationship to aide the beneficiaries.
+The beneficiaries. as this also a key lactor t or a positive engagement and on programme expendice.
+The me will need to take account of this and be able to recognise and support young rith mental health and wellbeing with sound advice and guidance.
+Please explain any criteria that should be considered as part of this intervention the life of the proj Financial Case Demonstrate adequate consideration of costs and funding strategy.
 Please provide the annual cost profile for the life of the project.
 You will be expected to deliver the scheme within the cost profile when agreed.
 Confirmation will be required that any cost overruns will be met by the project sponsor.
-What is the total cost of the project/support (£'s)? £100,000 Funding Require Funding Requirements and Match Funding What is the total minimum funding requirement being requested (£'s)? £100,000 What is the total match funding that will be provided (£'s)?
-No match required for this programme.
+What is the total of the project/suppo £100,000 Funding Require Funding Requirements and Match Funding What is the total £100,000 minimum funding requirement being requested (£'s)?

+What is the total match

+funding that will be provided (£'s)?